Male Fertility

 Male fertility testing

-It is crucial to acknowledge that 30% of the couples we see have male factor infertility (usually sperm issues).
-It is usual for us to do a sperm test as part of our initial workup.
+It’s important to know that 30% of couples we assist face challenges related to male factor infertility, often stemming from sperm issues.
+For this reason, it’s common for us to do a sperm test as part of our standard initial assessment.

-Let’s examine the most common male infertility issues, and what male fertility testing can tell us about sperm health:
+Here we examine the most common male infertility issues and see what male fertility testing can tell us about sperm health.

 Let's Explore